digitallawyer/openlegaldictionary/_definitions/father.md

 ---
 title: Father
 permalink: "/definitions/father.html"
-body: The male parent He by whom a child ls begotten.
+body: The male parent He by whom a child is begotten.
 As used in law, this term may (according to the context and the nature of the Instrument) include a pu-tatlve as well as a legal father, also a step-father, an adoptive father, or a grandfather, but is not as wide as the word “parent,” and cannot be so construed as to include